How Long Does It Take to Get Your Tax Refund in Canada?

 - For business accounts, details from your account or your most recently assessed business return

-How Your Return/Refund Can Be Delayed
+How Returns/Refunds Can Be Delayed

-- your contact information has changed.
-If the CRA needs to get in touch with you to verify some information on your return and does not have your up-to-date contact information it will take longer to process your return.
+- Your contact information has changed.
+If the CRA needs to get in touch with you to verify some information on your return and does not have your up-to-date contact information, it will take longer to process your return.

-- errors on your return.
+- Errors on your return.
 Misreporting income or expenses can delay your return and put you at risk of an audit by the CRA.

-- your return was randomly chosen
+- Your return was randomly chosen for an audit.

-- you have large year-over-year changes in your deduction claims
+- You have large year-over-year changes in your deduction claims.

-Also, be aware that the Canada Revenue Agency may keep some or all of your income tax refund if any of the following situations apply:
+The CRA may keep some or all of your income tax refund if any of the following situations apply:

-- you owe or are about to owe a balance
+- You owe or are about to owe a balance.

-- you have a garnishment order under the Family Orders and Agreements Enforcement Assistance Act
+- You have a garnishment order under the Family Orders and Agreements Enforcement Assistance Act.

-- you owe other federal, provincial, or territorial government debts, such as student loans, employment insurance and social assistance benefit overpayments, immigration loans, and training allowance overpayments
+- You owe other federal, provincial, or territorial government debts, such as student loans, employment insurance, and social assistance benefit overpayments, immigration loans, and training allowance overpayments.